mortezakowkabi/jcb-persian-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 [00:02:11](https://www.youtube.com/watch?v=ckFakaQ90JY&t=00h02m11s)

-This command tells JCB to automatically include the “Create User” function in your helper class during compilation for both site and admin areas.
+This command tells JCB to automatically include the "Create User" function in your helper class during compilation for both site and admin areas.

 ---